CreateCtrl Help-Center

 2.1 Import slot schemes

-Select the start day and time in the grid, then choose the schema from the left panel.
-Toggle 'Show all' to
+Select the channel (2), starting date (3) and time period (4) in the grid, then choose the schema (5) from the left-side panel by clicking on it.

 Before importing the scheme, it can both be cut to a specific time period (1) and moved to a specific date and time (2) by switching the toggles.
 By default, a slot scheme will st take up the time period it was created with and start on the corresponding day and time.